CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: WIDTH_BUCKET(expression, from, to, num_buckets)

     **WIDTH_BUCKET** distributes the rows in an ordered partition into a specified number of buckets.
 The buckets are numbered, starting from one.
 That is, **WIDTH_BUCKET** function creates an equi-width histogram.
 The return value is an integer.
+When you input the string which cannot be transformed into the number, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     This function equally divides the range by the given number of buckets and assigns the bucket number to each bucket.
 That is, every interval (bucket) has the identical size.